 The COAG has the reduction of violence against women and their children as a committment under their comprehensive reform agenda, with one vision: of improving the wellbeing of all Australians, now and into the future.
 To assist in the reform process, COAG established an advisory panel to inform a collective approach and address this issue with urgency; the COAG advisory panel on reducing violence against women and their children.
-They deliverd a final report in April 2016 outlining six areas for action and 28 recommendations.
 This report has informed the Third Action Plan 2016-2019 of the National Plan.

 The First Action Plan under the National Plan enabled the establishment of key initiatives such as Australian National Research Organisation for Women's Safety Limited (ANROWS), a key source of data, research and statistics; Our WATCh, established to "drive nationwide change in culture, behaviours and power imbalances that lead to violence against women and their children"; and the 1800RESPECT National Sexual Assault, Domestic family violence Counselling service.

 The Second Action Plan outlines the five National priorities and 26 actions for addressing collectively, linking reforms, and taking a holistic response to reducing violence against women and their children.
 One of the outcomes of the Second Action Plan was "Change the Story; a shared framework for the primary prevention of violence against women and their children in Australia".